AztecProtocol/aztec-packages/yarn-project/aztec-sandbox/README.md

 ### Docker Compose

-The easiesty way to run is by using docker compose.
+The easiesty way to run is by using `docker compose up`.
 This will create two containers:

 1. The sandbox listening on port `8080`
 2. An anvil instance listening on port `8545`